MassyB/Wikiexporter/README.md

 ## Clean code

-* I tried to uses typing hints in the signature of the function to give an idea to the reader of the expected input/output
+* I tried to uses typing hints in the signature of the functions to give an idea to the reader of the expected input/output
 * I tried to document all the functions, methods and classes
 * I used generators when I felt that memory consumptions could be optimized epecially when downloading large dump files
-* I used used a function decorator in order to keep exception handling and retries in one single place in the code base namely `utils.repeat_if_exception`
+* I used a function decorator in order to keep exception handling and retries in one single place in the code base namely `utils.repeat_if_exception` function

 ## Unit Tests